Posted on November 27, 2013 and last updated on April 05, 2026

 This Nature Conservancy preserve is a beautiful spot, with miles of trails spanning out from the trailhead.
 The 377-acre parcel connects with another 1,300 acres of conserved lands, including Maine Audubon’s Josephine Newman Sanctuary.

 Directions: From Route 1, drive south on Route 127 South approximately 10 miles.
 Turn right on to Bay Point Road.
-The parking area is approximately 1 mile down on the right.
+The small parking area is approximately 1 mile down on the right.